jbeda/slides-kubernetes-101/slides.md

 Written in Go

-Owned by the Cloud Native Computing Foundation
+Hosted by the Cloud Native Computing Foundation (CNCF) ]]
-]]

 .image-credit[